When you are immersed in a book, a movie, or a conversation, the experience sometimes transports you to a different place and time.

 The thoughts don’t make me feel sad or anything depressing.
 But it does make worldly ambitions less attractive than meaning.

-If you love their works, I’m glad we have found each other.
-Because you are my soul brother or sister.
+If you love their works, I’m glad we have found each other, because you are my soul brother or sister.
 If you are, let me know here.

-11. I once had a strange experience looking at Vincent van Gogh’s Sunflowers.
 Like many science students, I embarrassingly knew very little about art and why it matters.

 Yet, for the first time in my life, I was utterly absorbed by a painting: everything else in the gallery faded away.
 It felt like a pleasant conversation about the beauty of the ordinaries and simplicity.